ravixalgorithm/openreadme/README.md

 13. 📜 [License](#license)
 14. 🙏 [Acknowledgements](#acknowledgements)

+---

 ## ✨ Introduction

 OpenReadme is a cutting-edge GitHub profile README generator powered by Next.js (App Router), Tailwind CSS, and serverless Chromium for dynamic image generation.
-Create stunning, auto-updating profile banners with personalized bento-style layouts that showcase your GitHub activity, social links, and professional information.
+Create stunning profile banners for your GitHub README with ease.

-## 🌍 Open Dev Society Manifesto <a name="manifesto"></a>

-We live in a world where knowledge is hidden behind paywalls.
-Where tools are locked in subscriptions.
-Where information is twisted by bias.
-Where newcomers are told they're not "good enough" to access resources.

-We believe there's a better way.

-- **Our Belief**: Technology should belong to everyone.
-Knowledge should be open, free, and accessible.
-Communities should welcome newcomers with trust, not gatekeeping.
-- **Our Mission**: Build free, open-source projects that make a real difference:
-    - Tools that professionals and students can use without barriers.
-    - Knowledge platforms where learning is free, forever.
-    - Communities where every beginner is guided, not judged.
-    - Resources that run on trust, not profit.
-- **Our Promise**: We will never lock knowledge.
-We will never charge for access.
-We will never trade trust for money.
-We run on transparency, donations, and the strength of our community.
-- **Our Call**: If you've ever felt you didn't belong, struggled to find free resources, or wanted to build something meaningful — you belong here.

-Because the future belongs to those who build it openly.

-## ⚙️ Tech Stack

-**Core**
-- Next.js 15 (App Router), React 19
-- TypeScript
-- Tailwind CSS
-- Puppeteer + Chromium (serverless)

-**UI & Animation**
-- Framer Motion
-- Lucide React icons
-- Custom bento-style grid components
-- Responsive design system

-**Automation & Integration**
-- GitHub Actions workflows
-- GitHub API integration
-- Serverless image generation
-- Auto-updating profile images

-**Language Composition**
-- TypeScript (~85%), JavaScript (~10%), CSS (~5%)
+Currently, OpenReadme supports **static image generation only**, and the auto-updating workflow feature is in progress.

+---

 ## 🔋 Features